 What does sufficiently demonstrate the technical capabilities of your implementation mean?#

-The most sophisticated form of buttons extension is where, owing to the fact that the screen must respond to user input at a very fine grained level (e.g. every frame, like in a game), the next frame of the animation actually needs to be programmatically calculated based on the current frame and the current “state” of the program.
+A more sophisticated form of this is where, owing to the fact that the screen must respond to user input at a very fine grained level (e.g. every frame), the next frame of the animation actually needs to be programmatically calculated based on the current frame and the current “state” of the program.
 For example, in a Snake game, how the snake looks in the next frame depends on which direction it’s going as well as how it looks on screen right now.

 Do I have to write a design document?#